jens-limbach/SSv2-extensibility-workshop/README.md

 Welcome to your first journey in creating BTP frontend applications as a professional code developer!
 This guide will provide step-by-step instructions accompanied by live sessions, allowing you to become proficient in V2 development.
 After completing these steps, you’ll be able to develop:

-- Full applications embedded via mashup and generated with AI
+- Basic applications embedded via mashup and generated with AI
 - Microservices with small cloud functions with custom business logic
 - Microservices with small cloud functions to extend the customer 360 with third-party data

+This is really a beginners training to provide you with the very fundamentals.
+There is no rocket science here. :)

 ## Table of Contents